-The VCR that you use for video transfers can range in price about $50 to $500.
+The VCR that you use for video transfers can range in price about $190 to over $1500.
 Your investment often depends on the amount of tapes you have to transfer and what enhancements you want to add to the copies.
 Obviously, if you're transferring less tapes, you might be willing to accept a savings in cost that a lower priced machine would provide.

 Higher end VCRs, by comparison, have expanded features and offer greater reliability.
 Most provide S-Video outputs which gives superior video quality when compared to VCRs with composite (RCA) video outputs.
 S-Video separates the color components, giving you a slightly crisper video signal.